czi-catalystproject/hub-champion-training/episodes/server_resources.md

 - What's really happening in the cloud when I run a server?
 - How many CPU cores and RAM do I need?
-- How can I stop and restart a user's server?
+- How can I reinstate the default environment of a user's server?
+- How can I gain control of user's server for troubleshooting purposes?

 :::